System explainer · Steam Frame

 | Price | Not final | Valve has not announced final pricing; memory and storage costs previously forced Valve to revisit price and schedule |

-The most important Steam Frame feature is not the display, and it is not the chip.
-It is the PC link.
-Steam Frame does not use DisplayPort or HDMI input.
-It is not a wired tethered headset.
-Current reporting says Valve is going all-in on compressed wireless streaming, using an included USB wireless adapter that creates a dedicated 6GHz connection between the PC and the headset.
+Steam Frame’s defining feature is its wireless PC link.
+It has no DisplayPort or HDMI input, so it is not a wired tethered headset.
+Current reporting says Valve is relying on compressed wireless streaming through an included USB adapter that creates a dedicated 6GHz connection between the PC and headset.

-That matters because wireless PC VR is usually messy.
-A normal setup depends on the headset, the PC, the router, the room, the wireless band, interference, and software behavior.
-Steam Frame tries to remove some of that uncertainty by including the wireless adapter in the box.
-This is the same idea Valve applied to Steam Deck, now extended to VR: control the hardware target, the software stack, the store, the compatibility layer, the input system, and the setup path.
+Wireless PC VR setups can depend on the headset, PC, router, room, wireless band, interference, and software behavior.
+The included adapter removes some of that uncertainty and gives Valve more control over the hardware target, software stack, compatibility layer, input system, and setup path.

-Steam Frame’s eye tracking is not only for future VR features.
-It supports foveated streaming by encoding the wireless video stream at higher quality where the player is looking and lower quality where they are not.
+Steam Frame’s eye tracking powers foveated streaming.
+The headset encodes the wireless video stream at higher quality where the player is looking and lower quality elsewhere.

-This is different from normal foveated rendering, which usually requires the game itself to render less detail outside the center of vision.
-Foveated streaming works at the video stream level, which could make it useful even when the game does not directly support eye-tracked foveated rendering.
-That is one reason Steam Frame may feel better than its raw standalone specs suggest when used with a PC.
+This differs from normal foveated rendering, which usually requires the game itself to render less detail outside the center of vision.
+Foveated streaming works at the video-stream level, so it may help even when a game does not directly support eye-tracked foveated rendering.
+For PC streaming, it could deliver better image quality than the local hardware specs alone suggest.

 It still needs real testing.
 Wireless VR lives or dies on latency, compression quality, stability, and how well the system behaves in real homes.

-The June shipping and Verified updates do not answer the real review question: whether foveated streaming keeps latency, compression artifacts, eye-tracking behavior, and image quality acceptable across routers, rooms, GPUs, and interference.
+The June shipping and Verified updates do not show whether foveated streaming keeps latency, compression artifacts, eye-tracking behavior, and image quality acceptable across routers, rooms, GPUs, and interference.

 Standalone play: useful, but limited